 - Arts and Music, Science

 Students wishing to take this paper will need to have a strong background in computer programming.
 The prerequisite for this paper is COSC 242 or equivalent, at the discretion of the department.
-If you are interested in taking this paper, it is important to contact the course advisers for Computer Science as early as possible.
+If you are interested in taking this paper, and don't have the prerequisites, it is important to contact the course advisers for Computer Science as early as possible.